LBcheche/Timer-For-LOVE2D/README.md

 - `alarmFunction`: Client's callback function that will be called after the set time.

-- `lopp`: Boolean that flags if the timer will automatically reset.
+- `lopp`: Boolean that flags if the timer will be automatically restarted.

 ### Timer Handler Methods